-A number of fashion services offer interesting and often-afforable home try-on-programs for clothes and online personal stylists, making them alternatives to a company like Stitch Fix.
+A number of fashion services offer interesting and often-affordable home try-on-programs for clothes and online personal stylists, making them great alternatives to a company like Stitch Fix.

 About Stitch Fix

 Originally founded in 2011 by Katrina Lake and Erin Morrison Flynn as “Rack Habit,” Stitch Fix is now a publicly-traded company (ticker: SFIX) that delivers “truly personalized” curated clothing boxes to more than 3.8 million active customers based on a combination of data science and personal touches by more than 5,600 stylists.

 Start by taking a style quiz, and order your first box or “Fix.”
 From there, you will receive a personalized box of clothing based on your style and fit preferences selected by an online personal stylist.

 Each Fix costs $20, which will be applied to the cost of any item you keep.